 See our full review for the Segway ES2 here.

 RAZOR E300 Electric Scooter

-A little bit bigger, little bit bulkier, and a little bit more “oversized” than the other scooters we have highlighted above - the folks at Razor have created this electric scooter with younger adults and teenagers in mind.
+A little bit bigger, a little bit bulkier, and a little bit more “oversized” than the other scooters we have highlighted above - the folks at Razor have created this electric scooter with younger adults and teenagers in mind.

 Capable of speeds that can get close to 25 km/h, but with a battery life that only stretches out to 40 minutes before it has to be charged for at least five hours, this scooter may not be perfect for your commute – and it probably won’t work for zipping around town running errands, or meeting friends.

 That being said, it is bigger, bulkier, and oversized because of its safety features and stability benefits.
-Wider tyres, a wider deck, and a more upright riding position ensures you are able to cruise around with total confidence when riding this scooter (even at full speed), without having to have a whole lot of scooter experience under your belt already.
+Wider tires, a wider deck, and a more upright riding position ensures you are able to cruise around with total confidence when riding this scooter (even at full speed), without having to have a whole lot of scooter experience under your belt already.

 Read our full review of the Razor E300 here.